-How to Make Money From Home by Indexing Books
+How to Make Money From Home With Freelance Book Indexing

 Have you ever bought a book to use for reference purposes and been frustrated to discover that you cannot find the information you need easily because there is no index in the back?
 In the case of academic books, indexes are considered to be so important that many university librarians will be less likely to purchase a book for their library if it does not contain an index.
 Quality publishers are aware that a good index is a good selling point for a book.

 Many people are surprised to learn that back-of-book indexes are produced by human beings.
 Book indexers usually work from home on a freelance basis.
 Some do it as a full-time career, others use it to supplement income from other activities or pensions, or as a means to earn some money while staying at home with small children.